-- At this time, the risk of myocarditis/pericarditis after receiving Moderna (6m-5yrs) vaccine including after the second dose when using an extended interval of at least 8 weeks and after a third dose in individuals aged 6 months to 5 years of age are unknown.
+- The clinical trials for children 6 months to 4 years of age did not identify any cases of myocarditis following immunization with a Pfizer vaccine; however, rare, or very rare adverse events that would not be detected with that trial size. - At this time, the risk of myocarditis/pericarditis after receiving Pfizer (6m-4yr) vaccine when using extended intervals is unknown.
 More information is needed. - Canadian and international post-market safety surveillance data for other mRNA COVID-19 vaccines in older populations have reported the rare risk of myocarditis and/or pericarditis with mRNA vaccines, which varies by sex, age, interval between doses, vaccine dose, and vaccine product.
-Current data suggests the risk of myocarditis and/or pericarditis in children 5 to 11 years of age is lower than that of adolescents or young adults. - Available information on myocarditis and/or pericarditis following mRNA vaccines (from individuals twelve years of age and older) indicates that cases of myocarditis and pericarditis: - o occur more commonly after the second dose; - o more often in adolescents and young adults (12 to 29 years of age); - o more often in males; - more frequently following Moderna COVID-19 vaccines than Pfizer-BioNTech COVID-19 vaccine; - typically have onset of symptoms within a week after the receipt of an mRNA COVID-19 vaccine; - the majority of cases were mild, individuals recovered quickly and the investigation into long-term outcomes is ongoing. - It is unknown if individuals with a history of previous myocarditis and/or pericarditis are at higher risk of vaccine associated myocarditis and/or pericarditis. - Generally, deferral of COVID-19 immunization is not required for those with a prior history of myocarditis or pericarditis that is unrelated to COVID-19 mRNA vaccines if they are no longer followed clinically for cardiac issues. - If there are questions or concerns about prior history of myocarditis or pericarditis and immunization, it is recommended that the child's clinician be consulted.
-However, consultation with a clinician is not required to receive COVID-19 vaccines. - In general, individuals who experienced confirmed myocarditis (with or without pericarditis) within 6 weeks after receiving a first dose of mRNA COVID-19 vaccine, are advised to defer receiving a second dose until more data is available as per NACI's recommendation.
+Current data suggests the risk of myocarditis and/or pericarditis in children 5 to 11 years of age is lower than that of adolescents or young adults. - Available information on myocarditis and/or pericarditis following mRNA vaccines (from individuals twelve years of age and older) indicates that cases of myocarditis and pericarditis: - occur more commonly after the second dose; - o more often in adolescents and young adults (12 to 29 years of age); - o more often in males; - more frequently following Moderna COVID-19 vaccines than Pfizer COVID-19 vaccine: - typically have onset of symptoms within a week after the receipt of an mRNA COVID-19 vaccine; and - the majority of cases were mild, individuals recovered quickly and the investigation into long-term outcomes is ongoing. - It is unknown if individuals with a history of previous myocarditis and/or pericarditis are at higher risk of vaccine associated myocarditis and/or pericarditis. - Generally, deferral of COVID-19 immunization is not required for those with a prior history of myocarditis or pericarditis that is unrelated to COVID-19 mRNA vaccines if they are no longer followed clinically for cardiac issues.

+- If there are questions or concerns about prior history of myocarditis or pericarditis and immunization, it is recommended that the child's clinician be consulted.
+However, consultation with a clinician is not required to receive COVID-19 vaccines. - In general, individuals who experienced myocarditis (with or without pericarditis) within 6 weeks after receiving a first dose of mRNA COVID-19 vaccine, are advised to defer receiving a second dose until more data is available as per NACI's recommendation.
 If there is a preference not to wait, decisions around the second dose should be discussed with the child's clinician. - Individuals with a history compatible with pericarditis within 6 weeks of receiving a dose of an mRNA COVID-19 vaccine, who either had no cardiac workup or who had normal cardiac investigations, can receive the next dose of vaccine when they are symptom free and at least 90 days have passed since previous immunization. - Healthcare professionals are advised to consider the possibility of myocarditis and/or pericarditis in their differential diagnosis if individuals present with chest pain, shortness of breath, palpitations or other signs and symptoms of myocarditis and/or pericarditis following immunization with an mRNA COVID-19 vaccine.